2028 Lebanese general election: Debate of changing the electoral law

-With the 2026 parliamentary elections approaching, political debate is intensifying over which electoral law will govern the vote.
+The electoral system has been a matter of significant debate within Lebanese politics.
 The key question is whether elections will be held under the current proportional representation system with amendments or under an entirely new law, such as the "single electoral district" proposal by Parliament Speaker Nabih Berri.
 The proposed single electoral district system raises concerns among Christian parties and independent Christian MPs, who argue that it would significantly diminish the Christian political influence.